Off the Beaten Path: Investing in Real Estate Niches

 Glamping hotels: Demand for adventurous and unique travel experiences is helping spur the growth of glamorous camping—or “glamping.”
 Glamping combines the luxuries of a hotel with easy access to nature, and the projected compound annual growth rate (CAGR) for glamping hotels 14%, according to NREI.
 Millennials, young families and active seniors—who enjoy camping but no longer want to sleep on the ground—are contributing to glamping’s popularity.
 Many glamping sites are located in rural, off-the-beaten-path locations, and accommodations can range from safari tents and tree houses to yurts.
 According to The New York Times, glamping is becoming mainstream with the biggest American camp collectives embarking on expansion sprees.

 Student housing: Investors spent a record amount of money to buy student housing properties in 2018, according to NREI, pausing only near year-end as interest rates rose.
 Trends in student enrollment are driving this demand.
 Public four-year universities in the United States are forecast to add more than 100,000 new students a year to their enrollment through 2023, according to Axiometrics.
-This is an expanding real estate niche that we’ve written about before, and you can learn more in our blog, Owning a Student Property Investment in Your Self-Directed IRA.

 Cold storage: Cold storage locations are large, temperature-controlled spaces where companies warehouse perishable goods, and, according to JLL, cold storage demand is on the upswing.
 Cold storage is an increasingly important part of meeting the rising demand for fresh food, and in as few as five years, JLL estimates 70% of US consumers will be buying groceries online, fueling demand for fresh food storage.
 Also, the growth of the Baby Boomer population is driving the need for cold storage for medicine, like insulin, which needs to be refrigerated.